Glenis Willmott

-Dame Glenis Willmott, DBE (née Scott; born 4 March 1951) is a retired British Labour Party politician who served as leader of the European Parliamentary Labour Party (EPLP) and Member of the European Parliament for the East Midlands.
+Dame Glenis Willmott, DBE (née Scott; born 4 March 1951) is a British retired Labour Party politician who served as leader of the European Parliamentary Labour Party (EPLP) and Member of the European Parliament for the East Midlands.

 Early life and career

 Willmott was born in the mining village of Horden, County Durham, but moved to Mansfield with her family at the age of 10.
 She was educated in Mansfield and at Trent Polytechnic where she obtained an HNC in medical science.
 She worked as a medical scientist for the National Health Service at King's Mill and Mansfield Hospitals from 1969 to 1990.

 She was chair of Mansfield Constituency Labour Party and a member of Nottinghamshire County Council for the Leeming and Forest Town division from 1989 to 1993.
 She also worked as an assistant to Alan Meale (Member of Parliament for Mansfield) from 1987 to 1990.

 In 1990, she became political officer for the GMB trade union's Midland and East Coast region.
 She served as chair of the East Midlands Regional Labour Party and was second on the Labour Party list of candidates for the East Midlands region at the 2004 elections to the European Parliament.
-Willmott is a member of the Labour Friends of Israel and has served as vice-chair.
+According to the Palestine Solidarity Campaign, as of 2010 Willmott was a member of the Labour Friends of Israel and has served as vice-chair.